 So, after learning a handful of gimmicks from Youtube, they venture off into the streets or club with all the grace of a gazelle in a meat grinder.
 This is precisely why pickup has a bad reputation.The results are quite predictable from there.
 Their reach far exceeds their grasp, and they try to do things they’re woefully inadequately equipped to deal with.
 Their pathetic assortment of gimmicks, which they thrust at people like the social equivalent of a wank doll, proves insufficient and ultimately leads them to uncomfortable situations.
 Unsurprisingly, there’s an insanely high attrition rate in the guys who try this skill set, as everyone but a select few, suffer car crash after car crash for months, or years, on end.

 From the perspective of an outside observer looking in, you could thus be quick to judge that the community as a whole is irredeemable.
-I mean, if you saw someone slam their head against the wall a couple of times, you’d quickly think of themselves as insane.
+I mean, if you saw someone slam their head against the wall a couple of times, you’d quickly think of them as insane.
 Then you have these people, who are voluntarily and repeatedly putting themselves into uncomfortable situations and might even make people uneasy in doing so, for seemingly little to no payoff.
 Surely these people must have mental problems and are beyond help.

 Fundamentally speaking, I do think that most people who start in this area are broken in one sense or another.
 Perhaps it was the fact that they had an odd family life, perhaps it was that they were bullied at school, perhaps they never had a chance to truly learn who they were, perhaps they don’t have the self worth to pull it off, perhaps it’s a bit from all columns.
 Point being that something wasn’t quite right when they decided to tackle this area of their life.

 You can often see this in someone’s behaviour when they’re starting out.
 On more than one occasion, I’ve had a beer with someone who’s just beginning to learn, and I’ve regretted it.
 Not all of them, but some, have genuinely put me on edge.
 I get the same uneasy feeling with them that you get with a teenager who pretends to be a grownup by just scowling all the time.
-You know for a fact that they’re wearing a mask, and they’re not showing their true thoughts or desires, which lead to you to just feel uneasy whilst second-guessing every word and deed of their.
+You know for a fact that they’re wearing a mask, and they’re not showing their true thoughts or desires, which lead to you to just feel uneasy whilst second-guessing every word and deed of theirs.
 It’s all an act, and a bad one at that, as it ultimately stems from insecurity and unwillingness to just let the chips fall as they may, and have people judge you for who you are.

 At the risk of beating a dead horse in saying this on this blog, the problem is that the traditional advice of “just be yourself” does not work.
 “Being yourself” evidently does not work when taken at face value, otherwise the community would not have come into existence.
 I mean, how can anyone truly fail at being themselves?
 What the phrase actually means is “be yourself, without the bits that freak people out, and don’t make it seem like you’re actually putting any effort in doing so,” but it takes time and a lot of awkwardness to learn how to hammer out the kinks.